pieroproietti/penguins-blog/source/_posts/themes.md

 In applications we simply find the link debian-install.desktop, in artwork the icon debian-install.png and in branding we find the template for squid.

-I don't dwell on applications and artwork, those who do remastering will do very well.
+I don't write long on applications and artwork, those who do remastering will do very well.
 We will talk about branding instead.

 In branding there are two text files and some images.